GonzaloPiombi/dashboard-grid/README.md

 The goal of the project was to recreate a layout resembling what an admin dashboard looks like using primarily CSS Grid.

-It does not mean to be fully responsive.
+[Live Demo](https://gonzalopiombi.github.io/dashboard-grid/) (It does not mean to be fully responsive).